I have seen the future—

 In1968 I was introduced to Kurt Vonnegut's mind-busting novels by Eric Mottram, with whom I would later study for an M.A. in American Lit.
 The first that I devoured was God Bless you Mr Rosewater, an extravagant and devastating exploration of the world of the very rich which so fascinated F. Scott Fitzgerald.

 In 1972, BBC Two broadcast a TV program which began and ended with parts of an afternoon's conversation between Vonnegut and Adrian Mitchell.
 It was much more a meeting of minds than the usual author-journalist confrontation.
 In the middle was Between Time and Timbuktu, a surreal fantasy based on Vonnegut’s novels, produced for America’s National Education Television Playhouse by WGBH and first broadcast on March 13 of that year.
 Someone had the brilliant idea of bringing Bob and Ray into the act, and so part of it was narrated by them (ad lib, of course), reporting a space rocket blast-off from Mission Control.
-Alas, the film is now only available as a pirate DVD (reader after reader on the IMDb page urged Vonnegut to allow its commercial release) but a tantalizing fragment of it, consisting of the Bob and Ray exchanges, has been posted on YouTube.
+Alas, the film is now only available as a pirate DVD (reader after reader on the IMDb page urged Vonnegut to allow its commercial release); a tantalizing fragment of it, consisting of the Bob and Ray exchanges, was posted on YouTube, but has been blocked.

 All this was well before domestic video recorders were commonplace, but I had the foresight to record the sound track on my open reel Ferrograph 88 with an Electrovoice 635A mic.
 (Old age allows one to remember with precision every detail of the glorious past and forget the miserable yesterday.)
 I find no record of the BBC program in any online bibliography and so, to repair this omission, I’ve digitized the interview soundtrack and put it up HERE.